 Smoking Survivors

-Smoking Survivors is our new 2023 campaign highlighting the shocking, raw and life-changing experiences from former smokers in the North East.
+Smoking Survivors is our current campaign first launched in 2023 to highlight the shocking, raw and life-changing experiences from former smokers in the North East.

-They are sharing their emotional, at times graphic but also hopeful and inspirational stories to encourage the region’s 314,000 smokers to quit.
+All our survivors have bravely shared their emotional, at times graphic but also hopeful and inspirational stories to encourage people who smoke right across the region to “make a fresh quit”.

-Our call to action is to encourage people to “put smoking behind you” and to “make a fresh quit”, and to visit the regional quitting hub for tips and local support at FreshQuit.co.uk.
+Our call to action is to encourage people to “put smoking behind you”, tying in with the vision of a smokefree future.
+We offer support via the regional quitting hub for tips and local stop smoking service support at FreshQuit.co.uk.

-Smoking Survivors” is NHS branded and first ran in June for four weeks across the North East with advertising:
+Smoking Survivors” is NHS branded and first ran in June 2023 and has now ran:

 • On television across ITV, ITVX (TV catch up)

-• Radio (Capital, Smooth, Metro.
-TFM, Greatest Hits) and Facebook with supporting PR and social media
+• Radio (Capital, Smooth, Hits Radio, Greatest Hits Radio) and Facebook with supporting PR and social media

-• Outdoor media on sites across the region (see below)
+• Outdoor media on sites across the region (see examples below)

 • Facebook and Instagram